Mobinshahidi/roll-a-dice-game/README.md

-# roll-a-dice-game /br
+# roll-a-dice-game
-you can play this game <a src:"https://mobinshahidi.github.io/roll-a-dice-game/">here.</a>
+you can play this game [here!](https://mobinshahidi.github.io/roll-a-dice-game/)